4 years ago by goatsi

 We've been indexing it for a while now and we haven't seen the number of websites that support it change significantly.
 It would make notifying organizations easier if this was a more widely-adopted standard.
 This is how it looks like when you pull an IP that has a service with that file:

-12 hours ago by nwcs
+4 years ago by nwcs

 (One of the authors here)